ikonadub/theGallery.vL4/README.md

 # theGallery.vL4
-images update only shows in VScode/online
+# images update shows only in VScode/online